joeriexelmans/sccd/README.md

 It will recursively visit the directory tree of `test_files` and look for XML files starting with with `test_` (tests that should succeed) or `fail_` (for tests that should fail), and execute them.
 The tree also contains XML files starting with `statechart_`: these are individual statechart models that are not directly executable, but are used by test files.
 The tree also contains SVG files: these contain automatically rendered images of statechart models.

-### Running the tests with Rust
+### Code generation with Rust

-The test framework can also generate Rust code for each test, and then invokes the Rust compiler (must be in your PATH as `rustc`) to compile to native code for your machine.
-The compiled program is then run (the main-function of the generated code executes the test).
-Add the `--rust` flag to try it:
+The test framework can also generate Rust code for each test, and then invokes the Rust compiler (must be in your PATH as `rustc`) to compile to native code for your machine, which is put in a temporary directory.
+The native code is then run (the main-function of the generated code executes the test).

+Other than the `rustc` command, there are (currently) no dependencies.

+Add the `--rust` flag to the test command to try it:

 ```
 python -m sccd.test.cmd.run --rust test/test_files
 ```

-Rust code generation is a work in progress.
+Rust code generation is a work-in-progress.
 Tests that contain unsupported features will be skipped.

 ## Runtime environment variables